Dental Bridges in Thailand Your guide to cost, top dentists & hospitals

 Recovery in Bangkok

 Bridge work requires virtually no downtime.
 You can sightsee, eat out, and enjoy your trip between appointments.
 The only restriction is avoiding hard or sticky foods while wearing the temporary bridge.
-Many patients use the trip to address other dental needs at the same time — crowns, implants, whitening, or a general check-up — making the most of the cost savings.
+Many patients use the trip to address other dental needs at the same time, such as crowns, implants, whitening, or a general check-up, making the most of the cost savings.

 Common Questions About Dental Bridges